 To help with grant writing, OCRD has developed a number of grant writing toolkits focusing on either a specific federal funding agency or a specific funding program within a federal funding agency.
 These toolkits include templates and guidance documents to help write proposals.
 You can access any of the toolkits with your Duke NetID.
+If there is a funding opportunity you are interested in which does not have a corresponding toolkit listed below, you can contact OCRD to request a customized toolkit.

 Standard Grant Programs